 There are several options for creating backups of PostgreSQL databases.
-However, for PostgreSQL databases used to store geodatabases, Esri recommends you use pg_dump to create an archive file, drop the database, re-create the database with the same name, and restore to the re-created database using pg_restore.
+However, for PostgreSQL databases used to store geodatbases, the recommended method is to use pg_dump to create an archive file, drop the database, re-create the database with the same name, then restore to the re-created database.

-To create a backup of a geodatabase in PostgreSQL, execute the pg_dump command as a superuser from an MS-DOS or shell command prompt.
-This creates an archive file you can use to re-create the database.
+To create a backup of a geodatabase in PostgreSQL using pg_dump, execute the pg_dump command as a superuser from an MS-DOS or shell command prompt to create an archive file that can be used to re-create a database.

 pg_dump –U <superuser_name> –F c <database_name> > <dump_file_name>